quintype/malibu/tutorial/prerequisites-from-the-customer.md

 }
 ```

 We need to add all these credentials in our Bridgekeeper's realm table.
-For that please contact to our support team[support@quintype.com]
+For that please contact to our [support team](mailto:support@quintype.com)